OCDCpro/LAYR/challenge/README.md

 #### 5.6.
 Bonus

-Bonus points can be distributed for special tasks and/or performances beside the main LAYR challenge.
-Bonus topics could be:
+Bonus points are awarded for special tasks and/or performances in addition to the main LAYR challenge.
+Examples of bonus topics could be:

   * Evaluation and ideas for improvement of LAYR
-  * Challenges proposals for future LAYR
+  * Proposals for future LAYR challenges